jamjarlabs/JamJarWeb/README.md

 * `yarn build` - Builds the `/lib` folder, `/lib` is the JS distributable code built from the TypeScript.
 * `yarn watch` - Builds the project, but rebuilds on changes.
 * `yarn docs` - Serve documentation locally.
-* `yarn generate-reference` - Generate the markdown reference.
+* `yarn generate-reference` - Generate the markdown reference, the CI will generate this and if there is a diff it will fail.